Debunking Diet Trends

 It can be overwhelming to keep up with the latest diet trends, let alone deciding which ones to follow.
 From the news to magazines, it seems there is always someone coming up with a new way to lose weight fast.
 Especially now with social media and influencers, deciphering fact from fiction can be challenging.
 So, how do you know what to follow when there are so many options out there?

 Nutrition and diets are unique to each person.
-We always suggest chatting with a registered dietitian about your specific needs and preferences before making changes to your diet.
+At Nutrition for Longevity, we always suggest chatting with a registered dietitian about your specific needs and preferences before making changes to your diet.
 Why go to a registered dietitian?
 Well, in short, I wouldn’t go to a plumber to have my car’s oil changed and you shouldn’t go to anyone except a dietitian for personalized nutrition advice.
 Dietitians are the nutrition experts.
 They incur rigorous schooling, supervised practice, credentialing, licensing, and continuing education every year to stay relevant with the ever-changing world of nutrition.
 Dietitians are committed to delivering you the most up-to-date and researched information.
 Dietitians can help you debunk nutrition myths and help you decide what trends should be followed and which should be left behind.
 So let’s jump right into some of the most common trends and questions our N4L dietitians encounter!
+And if you're looking for easy balanced meals, sign up for one of our healthy meal plans!

 Does eating at night lead to weight gain?
 Yes and no.